 The EP featured four original songs; - "Sweet Music in Te Hapua," "Love ya Mama," "Kapai" and "Tahiti."

 master at Crescendo Studios.
 I applied to NZ on Air for post-production funding and was turned down.

 Meanwhile, back in Northland and unbeknownst to me, Richard had given a rough

+demo-tape of the recording away to friends who took in to Radio Aotearoa in Auckland.
 Aotearoa Radio Network then duplicated it and sent it out to all their Stations with instructions to put it on the high rotate playlist.

 The song went on to became Aotearoa Network's "Number One Record for Airplay 1990," while back in Wellington the mastertapes were still under lock and key at Crescendo while the studios waited for its bill to be paid.

 This was to give "Sweet Music in Te Hapua" the dubious distinction of being New Zealand's first record to become a number one before actually being released.
 A long, painful search for funds

 followed and the record was finally released as an EP in 1990.

 In the Spring of 1993, following the disbandment of Johnny and the Skyhawks, I returned to Northland and joined the Electric Puha Band.

 From tiny seeds mighty puha grows, and the quartet had now somehow become a loud, thrash-metal rockband, churning out covers of Led Zep, ZZ Top, AC / DC, Motorhead et al.